IRMVLab/MMTwin/README.md

 #### 2. Train MMTwin on EgoPAT3D-DT

 We noticed that the performance gain from MHSA is marginal, so we omit it in this repo to improve computational efficiency.
+More versions will be released soon.
 To optimize MMTwin from scratch, simple run
 ```
 bash train.sh
 ```